Gaining Knowledge of and Protecting Against Zero-Day Vulnerabilities

 What is an Indicator of Compromise (IOC)?

 An Indicator of Compromise (IOC) is a vital concept in cybersecurity.
-It is a specific piece of evidence or information that indicates a potential security breach or a compromised state within a computer system, network, or organization.
+It is a specific piece of evidence or information that indicates a potential security breach, a malware signature or a compromised state within a computer system, network, or organization.
 IOCs are used to detect, identify, and respond to cyber threats and incidents.
 They serve as “red flags” that cybersecurity professionals and systems can use to recognize and investigate suspicious activities.

 Types of IOCs